Rack & Cooling Solutions

 "Blocking off unused rack spaces isn't just cosmetic," according to Watkins.
 "It forces cold air through your servers and prevents hot air from recirculating through the enclosure."
-Eaton Tripp Lite's 1U blanking panels (SR1UPANEL10 and SR1UPANEL50) snap into place without tools, saving significant installation time.
+Eaton's 1U blanking panels (SR1UPANEL10 and SR1UPANEL50) snap into place without tools, saving significant installation time.

 3. Organize Cables

 "Tangled cables block airflow," says Watkins.
 "They prevent efficient cold air distribution under raised floors and cause heat to build up inside enclosures."
 In raised-floor environments, move cabling to overhead cable managers (SRCABLELADDER and SRCABLETRAY).
 Inside enclosures, use high-capacity cable managers (SRCABLEVRT3, SRCABLEDUCTVRT and SRCABLERINGVRT) to organize patch cables.

 4. Replace Inefficient UPS Systems